Eliminate nagging with tagging

 Finally, because tag points are broken down into easily recognizable bits with simple yes or no answers, athletes can become the 'coach' and tag each other.
 We call this 'peer tagging'.
 Athletes instantly filled with a sense of responsibility and pride as they are handed a tagger and put in charge of deciding if the tag point was performed or not.
 They learn to look for corrective actions in their partner, while mentally reinforcing the same points within themselves.
 The student who teaches-learns twice.

-Working with special needs athletes Although TAGteach is being utilized by nationally ranked athletes, the methodology of marking a predefined response, action, or position (the tag point), utilizing non-threatening language and positive reinforcement also make it perfect for work with the special needs community as noted by the following: Special Olympics: "We saw an almost immediate improvement in skill execution and confidence in our Special Olympics rhythmic gymnasts", said Debbie Boycott, head coach of the Oakville Butterflies from Oakville, ON Canada.
-"The athletes were very quick to understand and appreciate this way of teaching and were even able to teach each other using the TAGteach methods".
+Working with special needs athletes Although nationally ranked athletes are utilizing TAGteach, the methodology of marking a pre-defined response, action, or position (the tag point), using non-threatening language and positive reinforcement also make it perfect for work with the special needs community as noted by the following: Special Olympics: "We saw an almost immediate improvement in skill execution and confidence in our Special Olympics rhythmic gymnasts", said Debbie Boycott, head coach of the Oakville Butterflies from Oakville, ON Canada.
+"The athletes were speedy to understand and appreciate this way of teaching and were even able to teach each other using the TAGteach methods".

 Jennifer Golynsky, Special Olympics coach in aquatics and tennis relates, "I have been coaching Special Olympics for 11 years and feel that TAGteach is aligned with the Special Olympics philosophy in that it emphasizes positive reinforcement, athlete confidence and breaking down skills into manageable tasks.